Stoicism: Passions

 For the Stoic Chrysippus, the passions are evaluative judgements.
 A passion is a disturbing and misleading force in the mind which occurs because of a failure to reason correctly.
 The Stoics used the word to discuss many common emotions such as anger, fear and excessive joy.
 Incorrect judgment as to a present good gives rise to delight, while lust is a wrong estimate about the future.
 Unreal imaginings of evil cause distress about the present, or fear for the future.
 The ideal Stoic would instead measure things at their real value, and see that the passions are not natural.
-To be free of the passions is to have a happiness which is self-contained.
+To be free of the passions is to have happiness which is self-contained.
 There would be nothing to fear—for unreason is the only evil; no cause for anger—for others cannot harm you.

 The Stoics arranged the passions under four headings: distress, pleasure, fear, and lust.
 One report of the Stoic definitions of these passions appears in the treatise On Passions by Chrysippus (trans.
 Long & Sedley, pg.
 411, modified):